Sourav7215/Sourav7215/README.md

 ### 👨‍💻 About Me

-- 📊 **Data Analyst** passionate about end-to-end analytics — from data ingestion and cleaning to star-schema modeling and interactive reporting[cite: 1].
+- 📊 **Data Analyst** passionate about end-to-end analytics — from data cleaning and star-schema modeling to interactive reporting[cite: 1].
-- 🛠️ Background in **operational auditing and reconciliation**, bringing an eagle-eyed approach to data validation, integrity, and quality[cite: 1].
+- 🛠️ Background in **operational auditing and reconciliation**, bringing strict attention to data integrity and validation[cite: 1].
-- 🔍 Skilled in writing complex **SQL queries** (joins, CTEs, window functions) and building dynamic **Power BI dashboards** with advanced DAX[cite: 1].
+- 🔍 Skilled in structured **SQL queries** (joins, CTEs, window functions) and building dynamic **Power BI dashboards** with DAX[cite: 1].
 - 📍 Based in **Jhargram, West Bengal, India**[cite: 1].

 ---